Single Wavelength Pulse Oximeter

 That’s not how mine works.
 I only use a single illumination source (~660nm) and watch it change with respect to time.
 Variability is due to a recombination effect of blood volume changes and blood oxygen saturation changes as blood pulses through my finger.
 Although it’s not quite as good, it’s a bit simpler, and it definitely works.
 Embedded-lab has a similar project but the output is only a pulsing LED (not what I want) and a voltage output that only varies by a few mV (not what I want).

 Here’s what the device looks like assembled in a breadboard:

 I made a sensor by drilling appropriately-sized holes in a clothespin for the emitter (LED) and sensor (phototransistor).
 I had to bend the metal spring to make it more comfortable to wear.
 Light pressure is better than firm pressure, not only because it doesn’t hurt as much, but because a firm pinch restricts blood flow considerably.

 An obvious next step is microcontroller + LCD (or computer) digitization, but for now all you can do is check it out on my old-school analog oscilloscope.
 Vertical squares represent 1V (nice!).
 You can see the pulse provides a solid 2V spike.

 Here’s some video of it in action:

-Out of principal, I’m holding-back the circuit diagram until I work through it a little more.
+I’m holding-back the circuit diagram until I work through it a little more.
 I don’t want to mislead people by having them re-create ill-conceived ideas on how to create analog amplifiers.
 I’ll post more as I develop it.